The Cureheads

-The Cureheads are the longest surviving and arguably the most prevalent tribute band dedicated to The Cure.
-The band plays the live music of and dresses as The Cure.
+The Cureheads are the longest-running and the most known tribute band dedicated to The Cure.
+They recreate The Cure’s live sound and visual style in performance.

 Background

+The Cureheads were formed in 1990 in London, England by Gary Clarke, then lead singer of Nosferatu and later vocalist of The Hiram Key.
+The Cureheads name is taken from the Irish slang term for anyone with the "1980s mop-haired 'Gothic' look".
+They were originally known as "Fat Bob & The Cureheads" until 2000.
+The name change was suggested by Ita Martin of Fiction Records to avoid offending The Cure.

+Touring

-The Cureheads were formed in 1990 by Gary Clarke, vocalist of The Hiram Key and then-lead singer of Nosferatu.
-The band played its first show in Stockholm in July 1990 at Frietzfronten in St. Eriksgatan 89, an underground bar owned by a Swedish political party.
-In the same year they appeared on ZTV (Swedish Music TV Channel) playing live from Stockholm Water Festival.
-They played their first large headline show at the WGT in 1995.
-Then known as Fat Bob & The Cureheads.
+The Cureheads played their first show in Stockholm in July 1990 at Frietzfronten, an underground bar on St. Eriksgatan 89 owned by a Swedish political party.
+In the same year, they appeared on ZTV, a Swedish music television channel, performing live at the Stockholm Water Festival.
+Their first large headline show was at the WGT in 1995, when they were known as Fat Bob & The Cureheads.